sahil1033/Scrabble/README.md

-# Scrabble-Game-Two-player
+# Scrabble Game using C++
 ## General Info
-* This game was made for academic project purpose
+* Built as a part of academic curriculum.
-* Some of the file are not part of main game
+* Read 'howtoplay.cpp' carefully for more details.
-* Read 'howtoplay.cpp' carefully, because some time data input is not with 'ENTER', but with 'SPACEBAR'
+* Enjoy the game.